-The ‘safe space’ as currently envisaged is in direct contradiction to the recommendation of the Expert Group convened by the Department of Health to advise it on HSIB.
+The ‘safe space’ as currently envisaged is in direct contradiction to the recommendation of the Expert Group convened by the Department of Health & Social Care to advise it on HSIB.
 It recommended that any information relevant to what happened in a patients treatment ‘must’ be shared with the patient/their family.

 We will continue to campaign for a change in the HSIB statutory directions / influence the Patient Safety Bill, and a withdraw of the threat to impose this measure on local investigations.